---

 | Tool | Version | Result |

-| [microsoft/graphrag](https://github.com/microsoft/graphrag) | Feb 2026 | Entity dedup merges same-name/different-type entities — multi-hop reasoning corrupted ([Issue #1718](https://github.com/microsoft/graphrag/issues/1718), marked fatal) |
+| [microsoft/graphrag](https://github.com/microsoft/graphrag) | Feb 2026 | Entity dedup merges same-name/different-type entities — multi-hop reasoning corrupted ([Issue #1718](https://github.com/microsoft/graphrag/issues/1718), marked fatal, still open Apr 2026) |

-| [langchain-ai/langgraph](https://github.com/langchain-ai/langgraph) | 0.5.x | Dict literal docstring footgun → `KeyError` at runtime, no static warning ([#4968](https://github.com/langchain-ai/langgraph/issues/4968), [#4891](https://github.com/langchain-ai/langgraph/issues/4891), [#4226](https://github.com/langchain-ai/langgraph/issues/4226)) |
+| [langchain-ai/langgraph](https://github.com/langchain-ai/langgraph) | 0.5.x (now v1.1.8) | Dict literal docstring → `KeyError` at runtime, no static warning ([#4968](https://github.com/langchain-ai/langgraph/issues/4968), [#4891](https://github.com/langchain-ai/langgraph/issues/4891), [#4226](https://github.com/langchain-ai/langgraph/issues/4226)) — **all closed Apr 2026; #4968 closed as user syntax error by maintainer** |

-| [deepset-ai/haystack](https://github.com/deepset-ai/haystack) | 2.x | Step-limit exit returns raw tool output to users — marked not planned to fix ([Issue #10001](https://github.com/deepset-ai/haystack/issues/10001)) |
+| [deepset-ai/haystack](https://github.com/deepset-ai/haystack) | 2.x (now v2.27.0) | Step-limit exit returns raw tool output — [Issue #10001](https://github.com/deepset-ai/haystack/issues/10001) **closed Apr 2026** with `final_answer_on_max_steps` flag in progress |

 **Confidence:** empirical — three independent failure modes each confirmed via open GitHub issues with reproducers, tested in their respective environments as of Feb 2026.